ddrous/desmond-rn.github.io/research.md

 ### Cancer Screening Using Deep Neural Networks

-With recent developpment in deep learning techniques, we implmented a VNet architecture are to solve a computarized romography inverse problem: given the signal on the boudaries of an organ, we want to rebuild the density map of the organ, hence detecting abnormaly high density zones potienl indicators of early-onset cancer.
+With recent development in deep learning techniques, we implemented a VNet architecture are to solve a computerized tomography inverse problem: given the signal on the boundaries of an organ, we want to rebuild the density map of the organ, hence detecting abnormally high density zones which are potential indicators of early-onset cancer.
 Our main tasks were:
 - Simulating the radiative transfer equation;
 - Using neural networks CNN to solve the related inverse problem;
-- Using a Vnet to improve anccuracy and rebuild the complete density map.
+- Using a Vnet to improve accuracy and rebuild the complete density map.

 {% include video.html id="64_a3EVG0xQ" title="Radiative Transfer 2D Simulation" %}